odemolliens/bitrise-step-monitoring-apps-logs/README.md

 Add this step using standard Workflow Editor and provide required input environment variables.

-Check if applications contain any logs in the release app If yes, this step will fail and generate a failure where you can see the count.
+Check if applications contain any logs in the release app</br>
+If yes, this step will fail and generate a failure where you can see the count.

 <br/>

-At the end, it will generate a report file `quality_report.txt`.
+At the end, it will generate a report file `quality_report.txt`.</br>
 Just have to launch `deploy-to-bitrise-io` after this step to publish it to your artifacts

 ## Inputs